A Survey of Multi-View Representation Learning

 \section{Abstract}

 Recently, multi-view representation learning has become a rapidly growing direction in machine learning and data mining areas.
-This paper introduces several principles for multi-view representation learning: correlation, consensus, and complementarity principles.
-Consequently, we first review the representative methods and theories of multi-view representation learning based on correlation principle, especially on canonical correlation analysis (CCA) and its several extensions.
-Then from the viewpoint of consensus and complementarity principles we investigate the advancement of multi-view representation learning that ranges from shallow methods including multi-modal topic learning, multi-view sparse coding, and multi-view latent space Markov networks, to deep methods including multi-modal restricted Boltzmann machines, multi-modal autoencoders, and multi-modal recurrent neural networks.
-Further, we also provide an important perspective from manifold alignment for multi-view representation learning.
-Overall, this survey aims to provide an insightful overview of theoretical basis and state-of-the-art developments in the field of multi-view representation learning and to help researchers find the most appropriate tools for particular applications.
+This paper introduces two categories for multi-view representation learning: multi-view representation alignment and multi-view representation fusion.
+Consequently, we first review the representative methods and theories of multi-view representation learning based on the perspective of alignment, such as correlation-based alignment.
+Representative examples are canonical correlation analysis (CCA) and its several extensions.
+Then from the perspective of representation fusion we investigate the advancement of multi-view representation learning that ranges from generative methods including multi-modal topic learning, multi-view sparse coding, and multi-view latent space Markov networks, to neural network-based methods including multi-modal autoencoders, multi-view convolutional neural networks, and multi-modal recurrent neural networks.
+Further, we also investigate several important applications of multi-view representation learning.
+Overall, this survey aims to provide an insightful overview of theoretical foundation and state-of-the-art developments in the field of multi-view representation learning and to help researchers find the most appropriate tools for particular applications.

 }

 \IEEEdisplaynontitleabstractindextext